juanleston/Python-Web-Scraping/README.md

 # Python-Web-Scraping
 *How to use Scrapy to build your own dataset?*

 Wouldn't it be great if we could always find ready to use ready to use datasets anywhere around the web?
-After being in the Data Analytics field for some time, I have realized that plug and play scenarios are not that common.
-Sometimes, you just have to roll up your sleeves and build your own data sources.
+After being in the Data Analytics field for some time, I have realized that plug and play scenarios are not the norm.
+Sometimes, you have to roll up your sleeves and build your own data sources.

 Web scraping is the process of gathering large batches of unstructured data from a website and then organizing it into an analytics-ready format.
-To illustrate how this can be done using Scrapy, world postal code data will be extracted from https://worldpostalcode.com/.
+To illustrate how this can be done using Scrapy, world postal code data will be extracted from [Worl Postal Code](https://worldpostalcode.com/).
 In this opportunity the country of interest is Vietnam, however, the concepts covered in this project can be applied to obtain data from any other country in this site or even adjusted to use on other websites.

-## 1. Contents
+## 1. Repository Contents

-  - Sitemap.csv:
+  - Sitemap.csv: contains the associated url sitemap of the website mentioned above.
-  - SitemapFormattingVietnam.py:
+  - SitemapFormattingVietnam.py: python script developed to clean and filter Vietnam's url's from the 'Sitemap.csv' file.
-  - address1.py:
+  - address1.py: spider built to scrape address data from the website.
-  - address2.py:
+  - address2.py: spider built to scrape address data from the website.
-  - ScrappyOutputFormatting_Vietnam.py:
+  - ScrappyOutputFormatting_Vietnam.py: python script developed to clean and format the JSON files obtained by the spiders.

 ## 2. Installation